 At the open hearing on Thursday in the House’s intelligence committee, several extremely unpleasant testimonies about the Ukrainian case were heard for President Trump.
 True, these are all words, not documents.
 It is difficult to predict how much they increase the likelihood of impeachment trump Air force.

 The most important episode of the five-day hearing was a statement by US Ambassador to the European Union Gordon Sondland.

 He confirmed that Donald Trump sought the new president of Ukraine, Vladimir Zelensky, to announce that he had launched an investigation into Trump’s potential rival in the presidential election, former vice president Joe Biden.

 At the same time, both Sondland and other witnesses who spoke on the committee did not show any documents or records, and their oral testimonies by the Republicans and Democrats in Congress will be interpreted in accordance with party affiliation - which they did, including along the way hearings.

-A White House spokeswoman said Thursday that witnesses at the impeachment hearing “rely too much on their own impressions, assumptions, and opinions.”
+A White House spokeswoman said Thursday that witnesses at the impeachment hearings "rely too much on their own impressions, assumptions and opinions."

 What we heard from the witnesses who spoke on the intelligence committee, on points:

 1. Trump really demanded an investigation against Biden

 Ambassador Gordon Sondland confirmed that Trump, through his associate and lawyer Rudy Giuliani and other US representatives working with Ukraine, sought from Volodymyr Zelenskyy to initiate (resume) an investigation against Joe Biden and his son Hunter in the Burisma case.